 By 1895, the old St. Bernard’s Church was no longer adequate to handle the increasing number of new parishioners and on June 21, 1895, ground was broken for the construction of the present church.
 Faith for this undertaking was placed in the Holy Spirit to whom the new Church was dedicated.
 Under the direction of a major benefactor, Benedict Birkel, the first stones were laid in July 1895.
 On Pentecost Sunday, June 3, 1906, the cornerstone of the magnificent structure was laid.
 The church was completed and dedicated on September 25, 1910.

 The stained glass windows and murals were completed and installed in 1918 and 1919.
 The entire church construction was initiated under the dynamic leadership of the Rev. Aloysius Fretz, who served as Pastor from June 4, 1891, until his retirement on June 8, 1931.
 The Romanesque style of the interior of the Church and its cruciform design reflects the rich heritage of these German immigrants and is typical of churches seen in Germany and Austria.

-On July 15, 2008, as part of the Diocesan consolidation of parishes, the Catholic Center of Lehigh University and the Newman Association were incorporated and the parish is now referred to as Holy Ghost Catholic Church and Catholic Center of Lehigh University.
+On July 15, 2008, as part of the Diocesan consolidation of parishes, the Catholic Center of Lehigh University and the Newman Center made its home in the Former “Casino” Building and the parish is now the home to the Catholic Center of Lehigh University.
 As a parish family, we welcome the Catholic students of Lehigh University and all new parishioners, and look forward to the opportunities that lie ahead.